Why GrafTech International's Shares Popped

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of industrial mineral company GrafTech International (NYS: GTI) jumped 14% today after reporting earnings.
+What: Shares of graphite maker GrafTech International jumped as much as 23% today after reporting earnings.

 The article Why GrafTech International's Shares Popped originally appeared on Fool.com.

-Fool contributor Travis Hoium has no positions in the stocks mentioned above.
-You can follow Travis on Twitter at @FlushDrawFool, check out his personal stock holdings or follow his CAPS picks at TMFFlushDraw.
-The Motley Fool owns shares of GrafTech International Ltd. Try any of our Foolish newsletter services free for 30 days.
+Fool contributor Travis Hoium has no position in any stocks mentioned.
+The Motley Fool owns shares of GrafTech International Ltd..
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.